spiral/docs/orm/loading.md

 WHERE `d2_pivot`.`user_id` IN (1, 2, 3, 4, 5, 6, 7, 8, 9, 10)
 ```

-As you can see, spiral produced two SQL queries, profile data was joined to user data using LEFT JOIN and roles were loaded using addional query.
+As you can see, spiral produced two SQL queries, profile data was joined to user data using LEFT JOIN (as it was the most optimal way for HAS_ONE) and roles were loaded using addional query.

 > This time table aliases are not so predictable and you are forbidden to use them in normal where conditions.
+You are also able to specify alias for pre-loaded data table and even force it to be loaded using JOINS rather than separate queries (option `method` -  Loader::INLOAD, LOADER::POSTLOAD).

 As stated before, you are able to combine pre-loading and query filtering, let's try to select every user who has admin role and load ALL user roles: